Summer Equity & Justice Institute (Grades 6-12)

 Through interactive discussions, hands-on projects, and guest speakers, participants will develop the skills to evaluate diverse viewpoints and craft practical, local approaches to address bioethical dilemmas in their communities.
 This workshop fosters critical thinking, empathy, and leadership, empowering students to engage meaningfully with the ethical challenges shaping our future.

-Led by: Stephen Armandt, Sidwell Friends 7/8th History Faculty
+Led by: Stephen Armandt, Sidwell Friends Middle School History Teacher

 As a Gen Zer - you have an incredible opportunity to create, support, and cultivate ethical business practices.
 Each purchase you make - from your mocha or smoothie to your clothes and shoes - can make a difference and send a message!